bvarner/pi485/standalone/README.md

 Driver Enable is set, putting the Max485 into 'master' mode and broadcasting on the 485 bus.
 When LOW, the RE pin (which has inverted logic on a Max485) is enabled, putting the Max485 into 'receive' mode.

-If there is a jumper present on the CTRL pin (5) of the 555 timer, the 555 output will always be 'LOW', holding the Max485 in Receive mode, effectively disabling the latching.
+If there is a jumper present on the CTRL pin (5) of the 555 timer, the 555 output will always be 'LOW' effectively holding the Max485 in
+Receive mode forever.

 ## UART RX Connection
 Moving along the RX line, it's connected to the Data Output pin of the Max485.